Atulkrydav/WBDES-Orbital-Debris-Management/README.md

 Release controlled water mist / vapor clouds in orbit to create a temporary high-drag micro-environment.
 When orbital debris passes through this cloud:

-Collides with water molecules
+-Collides with water molecules

-Experiences increased drag
+-Experiences increased drag

-Slows down
+-Slows down

-Drops to lower orbit
+-Drops to lower orbit

-Eventually burns up in Earth’s atmosphere safely
+-Eventually burns up in Earth’s atmosphere safely

 This uses natural atmospheric mechanics with a lightweight, safe medium: water.